VA Form Builder: A No-Code Tool to Digitize Veteran Forms at Scale

 • Supported the VA’s service mission by reducing form turnaround time

-• Embedded accessibility and design compliance from the start
+• Embedded accessibility and user-centered design from the start

-• Recognized by VA stakeholders as meeting all performance and design expectations
+• Recognized by VA stakeholders as meeting and/or exceeding performance and design expectations

 Reflection